josedavp/assignments/README.md

   <li> Programming Languages </li>
 </ul>

-Old assignments/projects that need to be organized. </br>
+Old assignments/projects that need to be organized and placed in separate repositories. </br>
-Lacked good understanding of Github during my early time as a Computer Science Major.